Reformed Dutch Church of Claverack: 1880–present: Balancing history and growth

 The other two contributing buildings were added around the same time, at the turn of the next century.
 A garage was built for the parsonage, and a stone shed in the cemetery.
 Sometime in the new century, modern central heating was installed.
 After the closure of Claverack College in 1902, its bell was installed at the foot of the church's driveway.
 It is not considered a contributing resource.

-Mid-20th century actions start with the installation of electric lights, designed to look like older oil lamps with glass chimneys, in 1930.
+Mid-20th century actions start with the installation in 1930 of electric lights, designed to look like older oil lamps with glass chimneys.
 A decade later, in 1940, the organ was reconditioned.
 The sanctuary was carpeted in 1955.
 An electric toggle switch to ring the bell was installed in 1958, and a new Allen electric organ complemented it the following year.

 In 1967, the church erected another building on the property, the Christian Education Center.
 An architecturally sympathetic building just to the southeast of the main church, it is used for the church offices and many activities, such as Sunday school and meetings, typical of a fellowship hall.
 A new organ was dedicated in the church in April 2000.
 Since then there have been no other changes to the property.

 The church today

-The church's beliefs conform to the Apostles' Creed": "We believe in the trinity – God the Father, his Son Jesus Christ, and the Holy Spirit.
+The church's beliefs conform to the Apostles' Creed: "We believe in the trinity – God the Father, his Son Jesus Christ, and the Holy Spirit.
 The lessons on which we strive to live our lives are found in the Holy Scripture – the Bible, the final authority for our beliefs."
 It describes its purpose as "'to proclaim the Good News of God's Grace' and strive to increase the love of God in our midst and throughout the world."
 It has roughly 200 members, and is part of the Columbia-Greene Synod of the Reformed Church in America's Albany Classis.
 A monthly newsletter, The Fisherman, keeps congregants informed.

-In addition to Sunday services and school, it offers Bible study for adults, confirmation classes and a youth group.
-It is a sponsoring church of Camp Fowler, a Christian summer camp in the southern Adirondacks, and hosts local meetings of community groups like the Boy and Girl Scouts as well as Alcoholics Anonymous.
+In addition to Sunday services and school, it offers Bible study for adults, confirmation classes, and a youth group.
+It is a sponsoring church of Camp Fowler, a Christian summer camp in the southern Adirondacks.
+It also hosts local meetings of community groups, such as the Boy and Girl Scouts, as well as Alcoholics Anonymous.

-Its handbell and vocal choirs perform in the community as well as at services.
+Its handbell and vocal choirs perform in the community in addition to worship services.
 The church supports several prominent regional charities, including Habitat for Humanity, the Salvation Army and the AIDS Council of Northeastern New York.
-It has sponsored Reformed Church missionaries in Albania, Taiwan and Mississippi.
+It has sponsored Reformed Church missionaries in Albania, Taiwan, and Mississippi.